GitGuardian/ggshield/README.md

 # Jenkins

-To add gg-shield to your pipelines configure your `Jenkinsfile` to add a gg-shield stage:
+To add ggshield to your pipelines configure your `Jenkinsfile` to add a ggshield stage:

 ```groovy
 pipeline {